Finance & Legal

 When to Apply for a Startup Loan

 When is the best time to apply for a startup business loan?
 That depends on your specific situation and goals.
+Loans like those from KfW Bank in Germany or Qredits in the Netherlands can offer region-specific advantages.

 If you plan to raise a larger round of funding from investors, but you think your runway is too short, a startup loan can help you extend your cash flow until you secure more capital.
 However, be careful if you use a convertible loan agreement (CLA), which means that your loan will convert into equity at a later date.
 This will dilute your ownership and might affect the valuation of your business.
 The next investor will also pay attention to your debt level.
 A small loan might be okay, but a large one could be risky.